Diagram View

 To view the diagram server logs, open the VS Code integrated terminal using

-Ctrl+` and navigate to the terminal titled Xronos Diagram Server
+Ctrl+` and navigate to the terminal titled Xronos Diagram Server.

-or Visual Studio Code Remote - SSH
+Interoperability with WSL or Visual Studio Code Remote - SSH

-or Visual Studio Code Remote - SSH
+We recommend Microsoft’s WSL or Visual Studio Code Remote - SSH extensions

 for users who prefer to use an unsupported operating system or who are doing